 *Elite FIS series is the top tier of FIS racing in the Western Region.
-Invitations are open to Automatics plus the Far West Divisional quota.
+Invitations are open to Far West Divisional quota with no quota expansion.

 *The WR FIS series is a level of FIS racing in the Western Region.
-Invitations are open to the Far West Divisional Quota, which is a larger quota than the Elite Series.
+Invitations are open to the Far West Divisional Quota and allows for quota expansion.

-*WR NJR FIS Invitations are open to U19 and U21 athletes only.
+*WR NJR FIS Invitations are open to U18 and U21 athletes only.

 What is Western Region?:

-Western Region is one of three USSA regions and is responsible for the regulation of the Alpine Ski Competition within the geographical area of the Western United States.
+Western Region is one of three U.S. Ski & Snowboard regions and is responsible for the regulation of the Alpine Ski Competition within the geographical area of the Western United States.
 It consists of the five Western Divisions: Alaska, Far West, Intermountain(IMD), Northern and Pacific Northwest(PNSA).

 No one (competitor, coach, parent, legal guardian) may enter an athlete in a race in another division/region without prior approval from the Far West office.
-The philosophy of the USSA is to discourage unnecessary out-of-division travel.
+The philosophy of the U.S. Ski & Snowboard is to discourage unnecessary out-of-division travel.
 The following policy will apply: